Finding better ways to provide the materials the world needs

 We have put the low-carbon transition at the heart of our business strategy: combining investments in commodities that enable the energy transition with actions to decarbonise our operations and value chains.

-In 2015, we supported the adoption of the Paris Agreement and the long-term goal to limit global average temperature rise to well below 2°C and to pursue efforts to limit warming to 1.5°C. Government policy that creates the right framework for change is critical, coupled with real business action and societal shifts.
+In 2015, we supported the adoption of the Paris Agreement and its long-term goal to limit global average temperature rise to well below 2°C and to pursue efforts to limit warming to 1.5°C. Government policy that creates the right framework for change is critical, coupled with real business action and societal shifts.
 A challenge as serious as climate change requires transparency, collaboration and a shared contribution to the solution.
-To achieve our decarbonisation goals and to support global goals, we need policy that promotes the production and consumption of low-carbon metals and minerals.
+To meet our decarbonisation goals and to support global goals, we need policy that promotes the production and consumption of low-carbon metals and minerals.

 April 2024 – We responded to the Australian Government Department of Climate Change, Energy and the Environment and Water on the Electricity and Energy Sector Plan discussion paper